Rivière Noire District

 Rivière Noire ([ʁivjɛː nwɑː]) or Black River ([blak ɹivə]) is a district on the western side of the island of Mauritius.
 Rivière Noire translates to Black River.
 This region receives less rainfall than the others.
-The district has an area of 259 sqkm and the population estimate was 80,939 as of 31 December 2015.
-It is the third largest District of Mauritius in area, but the smallest in terms of population.
+The district has an area of 259 sqkm and the population was estimated to be 80,939 as of 31 December 2015.
+It is the third largest district of Mauritius in area, but the smallest in terms of population.
 The district is mostly rural, but it also include the western part of the city of Port Louis and western part of Quatre Bornes.

-History

-Riviere Noire has a big hindu population and has many temples.

 Places of interest

 Famous areas include Tamarin Falls and the Chamarel coloured earth.

 The name Black River derives from the fact that it is the driest district of the island.
 Flic en Flac is one of the most beautiful beaches on the island, and the longest.
 It is known for its natural beauty.